my approach to therapy

 training

 I graduated from the Master of Social Work (MSW) program at University of Toronto in 2008.
-I am a Registered Social Worker in good standing with the Ontario College of Social Workers and Social Service Workers.
-I am also a member of the Ontario Association of Social Workers.
+I am a Registered Social Worker in good standing with the Ontario College of Social Workers and Social Service Workers and a member of the Ontario Association of Social Workers.

 Prior to my MSW, I completed the three-year Expressive Arts Therapy (EXAT) training program at CREATE Institute in Toronto.
 Expressive Arts is about connecting to your innate creativity through writing, visual arts or other artistic forms to support increased self-awareness and growth.
-Though I don’t tend to incorporate the arts in sessions, this training informs the ways I work with people and shows up in my use of metaphors and visuals in sessions.
+Though I don’t tend to incorporate the arts in sessions, this training informs the ways I work with people and shows up in my use of metaphors, visuals and creativity in general.

 models of therapy

-Some of the mental health and well-being theories that inform my practice include aspects of: social work theories, narrative therapy, cognitive behavioural therapy (CBT), trauma-informed and trauma-focused therapies (including the neurobiological impacts of trauma, cognitive processing therapy and trauma-focused CBT), Health At Every Size (body-affirming approaches), mindfulness approaches, harm-reduction, family systems theories, tobacco counselling, expressive arts therapy, and positive psychology.
+Some of the therapy models and mental health theories that inform my practice include aspects of: narrative therapy, trauma-focused therapies (including cognitive processing therapy and trauma-focused CBT), internal family systems (IFS), cognitive behavioural therapy (CBT), Health At Every Size (HAES) anti-diet culture approaches, mindfulness approaches, harm-reduction, family systems theories, expressive arts therapy, and positive psychology.

 if it’s not a fit